jboss-developer/jboss-eap-quickstarts/helloworld-mbean/README.md

 -------------------------------------
 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

+This quickstart consists of multiple projects and requires installation of the "JBoss Tools Maven Packaging Configurator", so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

-_Note:_ When you import the `helloworld-mbean` quickstart into JBoss Developer Studio, you see the following warnings for the `jboss-helloworld-mbean-webapp/src/main/webapp/META-INF/jboss-service.xml` and `/jboss-helloworld-mbean-service/src/main/resources/META-INF/jboss-service.xml` files:
+1. When you import the `helloworld-mbean` quickstart into JBoss Developer Studio, you see the following warnings for the `jboss-helloworld-mbean-webapp/src/main/webapp/META-INF/jboss-service.xml` and `/jboss-helloworld-mbean-service/src/main/resources/META-INF/jboss-service.xml` files:

         No grammar constraints (DTD or XML Schema) referenced in the document.

    There is a known issue with the schema for the `jboss-service.xml` file that prevents successful validation.
 To prevent import errors, these files do not specify the schema location (http://www.jboss.org/schema/jbossas/jboss-service_7_0.xsd).
+2. Install the JBoss Tools Maven Packaging Configurator
+   * If the "JBoss Central" page is not showing, open it by choosing `Help` --> `JBoss Central`.
+   * Click the `Software/Install` tab at the bottom of the `JBoss Central`.
+   * Select the "JBoss Tools Maven Packaging Configurator" and click `Update/Install`.
+3. Right click on the parent `jboss-helloworld-mbean` parent project and choose `Maven` --> `Update Project...`.
+Select all projects and click `OK`.
+4. Right-click on the `helloworld-mbean-helloworld-mbean-service` project and choose `Run As` --> `Run on Server`.
+5. Right-click on the `helloworld-mbean-helloworld-mbean-webapp` project and choose `Run As` --> `Run on Server`.
+6. [Start JConsole](#start-jconsole) and [Test the MBeans in JConsole](#test-the-mbeans-in-jconsole) as described above.

 Debug the Application
 ------------------------------------